digital-asset/ex-tutorial-nodejs/README.md

     Alice starts reading transactions.
     Created Ping contract from Alice to Bob.
+    Transaction read: 0
     Transaction read: 1

+Note that the exact number of transactions read depends on whether you have already ran the application and created contracts more then once.

 Your application is now able to create contracts and listen to transactions on the ledger.
 Very good!

 You can now hit CTRL-C to quit the application.

+---

+### Note

+#### Start from a clean slate

+It's not a requirement for this tutorial, but if you want to reset the sandbox to its initial state, do the following:

+1. Go to the console where the sandbox is running
+2. Hit CTRL+C to stop it
+3. Run it again as you did before

+       daml sandbox dist/ex-tutorial-nodejs.dar

+---

 [Back to the table of contents](#table-of-contents)